RoniPa/SaunaApp/README.md

                |__ token
 </pre>

-NOTE!
-As you might have realized, the Conversation - Message structure is not very efficient.
+_**NOTE:** As you might have realized, the Conversation - Message structure is not very efficient.
 Each Conversation and Message is saved twice - for both participants.
 The data is structured like this mainly for ease of implementation.
-However, if this project is ever furthered to other than demonstrative purposes, attention should be brought to the issue of storing the data a bit more efficiently.
+However, if this project is ever furthered to other than demonstrative purposes, attention should be brought to the issue of storing the data a bit more efficiently._

 ## Entities

 ### Sauna
 Sauna is arguably the most important, basic entity in the system.
 Sauna represents a location, owned by a user, displayed on the list and map views.

-#### Properties
+**Properties**
 - id: Sauna id
 - name: Name for Sauna
 - description: Description text for the sauna